aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 It checks that the struct `S` has an impl block who'se only method is `is_present`, and that `hidden_impl` and `hidden_fn` arn't mentioned.

-Over this year, two major changes were landed to `jsondoclint` that makes writing these tests much nicer.
+Over this year, two major changes were landed to `jsondocck` that makes writing these tests much nicer.

 1. [#99474](https://github.com/rust-lang/rust/pull/99474/): Add `@ismany` to `jsondocck` to do setwise comparison.
 2. [#100678](https://github.com/rust-lang/rust/pull/100678/): Don't require specifying file in `jsondocck`.